 The bikes start from alloy frame and fork at the bottom, to alloy frame and carbon fork for the mid-level, to full carbon at the top.
 Drivetrain also progresses from Claris to Tiagra to GRX.
 The entry level models get mechanical discs, while the top gets hydraulic discs.
 The cheaper bikes even come with fenders, rack and lights, making it great for commuting as well!

-Bergamont bikes are sold through the Scott Network and the models sold in India are in the range of Rs 75000 to Rs 100000/-.
-The top models are not currently sold in India.
+Bergamont bikes are sold through the Scott Network and the models sold in India are in the range of Rs 85000 to Rs 175000/-.
+The top models are currently not sold in India.

-You can check out the Grandurance range on the Bergamont Website.
+You can check out the Grandurance range on the Sportnetwork Website.

 The Gestalt is the gravel series of bikes from Marin.
 Models start off as the Gestalt, Gestalt 1 and Gestalt 2.